greggman/HappyFunTimes/docs/migration.md

 Title: Migrating Older Games
-Description: What you need to do up upgrade your game to a newer API
+Description: What you need to do up upgrade your game to the newest version

 *   [Migrating from 0.x.x to 1.x.x](#migrate-from-0xx-to-1xx)